'Oppenheimer' wins seven prizes, including best picture, at the British Academy Film Awards

 Chernov said the story of the city and its fall into Russian occupation “is a symbol of struggle and a symbol of faith.
 Thank you for empowering our voice and let's just keep fighting.”

 Other leading award contenders included "The Holdovers" and Leonard Bernstein biopic "Maestro" — each with seven nominations — and grief-flecked love story "All of Us Strangers" with six.
-Barbed class-war dramedy "Saltburn " has five nominations.
+Barbed class-war dramedy "Saltburn " had five nominations but won nothing.

 Britain’s film academy introduced changes to increase the awards’ diversity in 2020, when no women were nominated as best director for the seventh year running and all 20 nominees in the lead and supporting performer categories were white.
 However, Triet was the only woman among this year's six best-director nominees.